 - Best Vitamins/Supplements For Specific Conditions

 - What Essential Vitamins Do Dogs Need?

 - Why Does A Homemade Dog Food Diet Need Nutrient Supplements?
 (Video)

 - Consider A Premium Dog Food Delivery Service

 If your commercial dog food says it’s complete and balanced, then your dog should be getting all the vitamins, minerals, and nutrients he needs from his dog food (unless the vet has outlined special dietary needs).
 Be sure to check the labels and ingredients to make sure.
-And to ensure he’s getting the appropriate levels for his age, always give your dog commercial dog food that’s geared toward his life stage — puppy, adult, or senior.
-He shouldn’t need any nutrient supplements unless your veterinarian recommends it.
+And to ensure he’s getting the appropriate levels for his age, always give your dog commercial dog food that’s life stage appropriate — puppy, adult, or senior.
+He shouldn’t need any nutrient supplements unless your veterinarian recommends them.

 Never give your dog human vitamin supplements.
-Dogs have very different nutritional needs than humans, and too much of certain vitamins can make dogs very ill.
-And even if you’re considering giving your dog vitamins specifically formulated for dogs, it’s important to contact your veterinarian to ensure your dog’s getting everything he needs and not overdoing certain vitamins that he may already be getting in his diet.
+Dogs have very different nutritional needs than humans, and too much of specific vitamins can make dogs very ill.
+Suppose you’re considering giving your dog species-specific vitamins.
+In that case, it’s essential to contact your veterinarian to ensure your dog gets everything he needs without overdoing certain vitamins that he may already be getting in his diet.